"Hvad hedder det?

 11. Du tror måske ikke at jeg ved noget om dig?
 (You think maybe that I know something about you?)

-This addition to 10th indicates that the author has some sense of humor, observing his fellow Danes.
+This addition to 10th indicates that the author has some sense of humour, observing his fellow Danes.
 But it goes deeper.
-Envy that someone may be better off than others, is alive and kicking in Danish society.
+Envy, that someone may be better off than others, is alive and kicking in Danish society.

 In advertising, nobody in his right mind compares goods or services with others, saying that theirs is so much better.
-It would only anger viewers.
+It would only anger customers.
 They will not buy from someone breaking Jantesloven in such cruel manner.
-You may just hint that you are a little bit better, or cheaper than others.
+You may just hint that you are a tiny little bit better, or cheaper than others, or you will be labelled as "Blærerøv!"

-The basics of Janteloven lays in the construction of the sentences dividing YOU from US.
+The basics of Janteloven lays in the construction of sentences, dividing YOU from US.
 What Danes want you to know is that you are not and never will be one of us.
 What separates us can never be bridged.

 I may have given the impression that Danes do not like foreigners.
 My excuses, hardly anything is further from the truth.